migmolrod/browser-dashboard-pwa/docs/docs/domain/core-domain-concepts.md

 ### Core subdomain

-Personal Dashboard Orchestration: Composition, layout, and personalization of the user’s homepage.
+**Personal Dashboard Orchestration**: Composition, layout, and personalization of the user’s homepage.
 It governs how widgets are configured, arranged, and persisted per user and device profile.
 This is the differentiator: a cohesive, streamlined experience rather than the individual widgets themselves.